Strategic HR

 This is your overview of employment law developments that are in the pipeline, where you can learn what's happening, what might be happening and what isn't happening, as well as how you can start preparing for upcoming changes.

 Current legislation provides employees with a wide range of protections, and many small, owner-managed businesses already feel overwhelmed by their obligations, especially when they operate without an internal HR function.
-How can these organisations prepare effectively for the Employment Rights Bill?
+How can these organisations prepare effectively for the Employment Rights Act 2025?
 Rochelle Murinas, managing director of HR consultancy DJH People and HR Limited, explores the role of HR consultancies and the challenges they are hearing about.

 Senior HR professionals hold influential positions within organisations, shaping culture, guiding talent and contributing to business strategy.
 But do they actually "call the shots" when it comes to organisational direction, or are they just there to carry out orders?